rudrix19/PH2233_Physics-Lab-II/Brewster_Angle.md

 ### Experimental Relevance

 In this experiment, monochromatic light is incident on the surface of a transparent microscope glass slide.
 The reflected intensity is observed as the angle of incidence is varied.
-The angle at which the reflected intensity of the p-polarised component becomes minimum (ideally zero) is identified as the Brewster angle \( \theta_B \).
+The angle at which the reflected intensity of the p-polarised component becomes minimum (ideally zero) is identified as the Brewster angle $\theta_B$.

 Using the relation: